 ASCII File Format Guidelines for Earth Science Data

-This document lists recommended practices for formatting and describing ASCII encoded data files, such that the files will be self-describing and adhere to common conventions.
+This document lists recommended practices for formatting and describing American Standard Code for Information Interchange (ASCII) encoded data files, such that the files will be self-describing and adhere to common conventions.

 The ASCII File Format Guidelines for Earth science data was recommended for use in NASA Earth science data systems in 2016.